Qld Council & Councillor Profiles

 Branch Mentor to: Charleville, Charleville BOTA, Cunnamulla.

-Background: Louise lives 50km North of Morven in South West Qld on a cattle property with her husband David and 3 children Angus 17, Riley 15 and Ruby 12.
-All three children are at boarding school in Brisbane in 2017!
+Background: Louise lives 50km North of Morven in South West Qld on a cattle property with her husband David and 3 children Angus 18, Riley 16 and Ruby 13.
+Angus has started a Carpentry Apprenticeship in Brisbane and Riley and Ruby are at Boarding School there.

-Louise has been Charleville Branch President for 6 years, and has attended most State Conferences in that time, also enjoying attending Federal Conference in Alice Springs this year.
+Louise has been Charleville Branch President for 7 years and has attended most State Conferences in that time and enjoyed attending Federal Conference in Alice Springs last year.
 She has always felt passionate about her children’s education and likes to keep involved with schools, curriculum changes and legislative moves regarding education.

 Louise enjoys being involved in the community and has held many positions on various committees in and around Morven and in schools that her children are attending.